High School Course Catalog

 The primary aim of the visual arts program is to elicit from students the most powerful and expressive work possible.
-This requires profound thought, an enlarging sensibility, and a broader understanding of experience.
+This requires profound thought, an enlarging sensibility, and a broad understanding of experience.
 Our aim is to help students invent pictorial and plastic activity to carry this wealth of feeling and thought into comprehensible artistic representation.

 In the Middle School, more sophisticated concepts and techniques are introduced, with a continuing emphasis on drawing, painting and object making.
 Along with the continued reinforcement of pictorial and compositional fundamentals (texture, form, rhythm, color), contextual, poetic and conceptual notions are explored.
 Building skills are expanded through work in plaster, clay, cardboard, and wood.
 Ultimately, students find their own relationship to art through the viewing, discussing and making of art works.

 The drawing classes explore various techniques, conceptual approaches, and media.
 In figure drawing the emphasis is on a feeling for the volumetric structure of the body and the expressive potential of drawing from live models in a wide range of media.
-In the regular drawing course, the students explore varied subject matter from both realistic and abstract perspectives, with the objective of learning to perceive form and to articulate those perceptions pictorially through a variety of drawing media.
+In the regular drawing course, students explore varied subject matter from both realistic and abstract perspectives, with the objective of learning to perceive form and to articulate those perceptions pictorially through a variety of drawing media.

 Printmaking explores intaglio techniques (engraving and etching), color printmaking, wood and linoleum cut prints, poster designs (including collaborative posters for theater productions), and screen printing.

 Ceramic sculpture and mixed media sculpture are also offered.
-The former emphasizes slab and coil techniques as well as slip casting and mold making; the latter involves a broader range of materials (plaster, wood, wire, cardboard, papier mâché).
-Both sculpture courses are concerned with producing three-dimensional abstract and realistic pieces.
+The former emphasizes slab and coil techniques as well as slip casting and mold making; the latter involves a broader range of materials (plaster, wood, wire, cardboard, papier mâché) exploring reductive, adative, and casting techniques.
+Both sculpture courses are concerned with producing three-dimensional abstract and representational work.